kylehodgetts/hitour-android/README.md

   * Comments made by reviewers should be addressed before merging to `Master`
   * Other member of team to test feature and merged when functionality has been tested.

-### Pull Request Criterion
+### Pull Request Criteria
 * Feature must function as expected
 * Automated tests for both logic and UI must be present and must all pass

 ## Testing
-* For views, test they they are present and they respond to user actions
+* For views, test that they are present and they respond to user actions
 * Test all methods that have logic
 * Test methods that have a return value to ensure what is being returned is what is expected.